sayyidinside/monorepo-gofiber-clean/readme.md

 # Monorepo GoFiber Clean

-Monorepo GoFiber Clean is a base template for Go projects, structured using Clean Architecture principles with some modifications to suit organizational requirements and knowledge from previous projects (Node.js Express-based) and using Monorepo development strategy.
-This template integrates essential packages and comes with user management, authentication-related middleware, and role/permission management.
+Monorepo GoFiber Clean is a Go backend starter following Clean Architecture principles, adapted for a monorepo layout.
+The repo is split into services/ (each service is a standalone module) and a shared/ module for reusable domain, infra and helpers.
+It includes tooling for local dev (Air hot-reload), DI/bootstrapping, migrations, and a recommended workflow for CI/CD.

 ## Features / Technologies Used